yao-creative/yiyaotan-site/content/work/_index.md

 ## Research Related Reading:

-I've been going through these areas for fun/ inspiration.
+I've been going through these areas for fun/inspiration.
 I'm curious if you know anything about them.

 - [Causal ML - V. Chernozhukov, et al.](https://causalml-book.org)